kenshoo/persistence-layer/README.md

     }
 }
 ```
-See the book for more details:
+See the wiki for more details:
 * How to add validators to the flow.
 * How to define more complex validators.